eclipse-aaspe/server/SECURITY.md

 |---------|-----------|
 | none    | none      |

-> **NOTE:** At the moment we do not provide security support of any kind, as the AASX Server is still considered a prototype and is in alpha development.
+**NOTE:** At the moment, we do not provide security support of any kind, as the AASX Server is still considered a prototype and is in alpha development.

 ## Reporting a Vulnerability

-Nevertheless we want to help with fixing any security issues.
 We appreciate your efforts to responsibly disclose any security vulnerabilities you may find.

 ### Reporting Process

 To report a vulnerability, please email us directly at info@idtwin.org or open an issue directly at [GitHub issues](https://github.com/admin-shell-io/aasx-server/issues).
 Provide detailed information about the vulnerability and steps to reproduce it if possible.

 ### Response Timeline

-Once a vulnerability report is received, we will fix them as soon as we can, but we currently cannot determine a timeline for the fix.
+Once a vulnerability report is received, we will address it promptly.
+However, we currently cannot determine a specific timeline for the fix.

 ### Security Updates